itfanr/ros2-wiki/Developer-Guide.md

 - Prefer functions with `set(PARENT_SCOPE)` to macros
 - When using macros prefix local variables with `_` or a reasonable prefix

 ### Markdown

 The following rules to format the markdown syntax is intended to increase readability as well versioning.

-- Each section title should be preceded by two empty line and succeeded by one empty line.
+- Each section title should be preceded by one empty line and succeeded by one empty line.
   - Rationale: It expedites to get an overview about the structure when screening the document.
 - Each sentence must start on a new line.
  - Rationale: For longer paragraphs a single change in the beginning makes the diff unreadable since it carries forward through the whole paragraph.